d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 ## I need return codes to script, but I'm not seeing any in the output.

+### Symptom

+I am unable to see return codes in the output.

+### Cause

+The verbose global flag (-v,--verbose) is not being used.

+### Action

-The verbose global flag (-v,--verbose) will output more information including return codes.
+Use the verbose global flag (-v,--verbose), which will output more information including return codes.

 > You can see return codes and other information with the verbose flag.